grubeben/194.077-Applied-Deep-Learning/README.md

 (as in actor-critic)), connection to the environment and convergence analysis) will consume the largest chunk of time, whereas really making the agents' brains (=neural networks) "deep" by applying a larger number of layers will be treated as a optional bonus, depending on how well I progress.

-*Note:*
-If this proposal is not focussing enough on the "deep" learning side of events, please give me a nudge!
-In that case, I would alter towards the following:
-Focus on one Reinforcement-algorithm (either value- or policy-based BUT definitely featuring a neural network), build a basic version (not deep) and then try to enhance it by more accomplished and deeper network architectures for a specific application (this would rank in the "beat the stars"-category).

 ____________________________________________________________________________________
 ## NECESSARY STEPS